Charles Hodge: Slavery

-As an archconservative and a believer in both the inerrancy and the literal interpretation of the Bible, Hodge supported the institution of slavery in its most abstract sense, as having support from certain passages in the Bible.
+Hodge supported the institution of slavery in its most abstract sense, as having support from certain passages in the Bible.
 He held slaves himself, but he condemned their mistreatment, and made a distinction between slavery in the abstract and what he saw as the unjust Southern Slave Laws that deprived slaves of their right to educational instruction, to marital and parental rights, and that "subject them to the insults and oppression of the whites."
 It was his opinion that the humanitarian reform of these laws would become the necessary prelude to the eventual end of slavery in the United States.

 The Presbyterian General Assembly of 1818 had affirmed a similar position, that slavery within the United States, while not necessarily sinful, was a regrettable institution that ought to eventually be changed.
 Like the church, Hodge himself had sympathies with both the abolitionists in the North and the pro-slavery advocates in the South, and he used his considerable influence in an attempt to restore order and find common ground between the two factions, with the eventual hope of abolishing slavery altogether.

 Hodge's support of slavery was not an inevitable result of his belief in the inerrancy and the literal interpretation of the Bible.
 Other 19th century Christian contemporaries of Hodge, who also believed in the inerrancy and infallibility of the Bible, denounced the institution of slavery.
 John Williamson Nevin, a conservative, evangelical Reformed scholar and seminary professor, denounced slavery as 'a vast moral evil.'
 Hodge and Nevin also famously clashed over polar-opposite views of the Lord's Supper.